(Note: This review from Dec. 2004 used v0.3a. As of May 2005 the latest version

 supported as of the writing of this article.
 Development is in progress,

-in order to purchase said iPods to work on compatibility.
+and the developers were requesting funds in order to purchase said iPods to work on compatibility.

 In order to boot Linux, simply reset your iPod by holding the menu and play